-Section 28(e) of the Securities Exchange Act of 1934 provides a "safe harbor" that allows Mawer to pay for certain research and brokerage services with the commission dollars generated by client account transactions.
-Under SEC interpretations, client commissions are, at times, used for certain research and brokerage-related products and services that assist Mawer in meeting its client investment objectives or in managing client accounts.
-In effecting portfolio transactions, we also, to the extent permitted under Section 28(e), take into account whether any additional research, products or services are provided by broker-dealers and are included in the brokerage commissions.
-These additional research, products or services, other than order execution services, may include (i) advice as to the value of securities and the advisability of effecting transactions in securities; (ii) analysis and reports concerning securities, portfolio strategy or performance, issuers, industries, or economic or political factors and trends; and (iii) databases or software to the extent they are designed mainly to support the services referred to in (i) and (ii).
-Goods and services received in addition to execution of transactions may include, but are not limited to, traditional research reports, information databases, and market data.
-The receipt of these research, products or services in exchange for soft dollars benefits Mawer by allowing Mawer, at no additional cost, to supplement its own research and analysis activities, receive the views and information of individuals and research staffs of other securities firms, and gain access to persons having special expertise on certain companies, industries, areas of economy, and market factors.
+Section 28(e) of the Securities Exchange Act of 1934 provides a "safe harbor" that allows Mawer to pay for certain research and brokerage services with the commission dollars generated by client account transactions if products and services provided by third parties directly assist Mawer in the investment decision-making process and not the management of the firm and meet the eligibility criteria under Section 28(e).
+These research, products or services, other than order execution services, include (i) advice as to the value of securities and the advisability of effecting transactions in securities; (ii) analysis and reports concerning securities, portfolio strategy or performance, issuers, industries, or economic or political factors and trends; and (iii) databases or software to the extent they are designed mainly to support the services referred to in (i) and (ii).

-Using client brokerage commissions to obtain research or other products or services creates a conflict of interest because Mawer receives a benefit by not having to produce or pay for such research, products, or services.
+Using client brokerage commissions to obtain research or other products or services creates a conflict of interest because Mawer would receive a benefit by not having to directly produce or pay for such research, products, or services.
 We manage these conflicts of interest in several ways.
-When selecting brokers to provide order execution, products and services, or research products and services by the broker-dealer or third party, we will make a good faith determination that reasonable benefit has been received when considering both the use of the research, products and services and the amount of brokerage commission paid.
-Specifically, we monitor the services provided by broker-dealers on an ongoing basis to ensure that brokerage commissions are only used for research, products and services that assist us in the investment decision-making process; that the brokerage commissions paid are reasonable in relation to the research and execution services received; and that, at all times, we seek the best execution for each transaction.
+When selecting brokers to provide order execution, products and services, or research products and services by the third-party broker-dealer and/or service providers, we make a good faith determination that reasonable benefit has been received when considering both the use of the research, products and services and the amount of brokerage commission paid.
+Specifically, we monitor the services provided by third-party broker-dealers on an ongoing basis to ensure that brokerage commissions are only used for research, products and services that assist us in the investment decision-making process; that the brokerage commissions paid are reasonable in relation to the research and execution services received; and that, at all times, we seek the best execution for each transaction.